Essay. January 2026.

 When transactive memory works, groups outperform the sum of their members.
 When it breaks through turnover, reorgs, or boundary churn, groups underperform even with the same individual expertise still present, because no one knows where to look anymore.
 A new hire on a team is not just an empty slot waiting to fill; they are a hole in the directory that everyone else has to route around.

-If the problem of organisational memory has been understood since 1991, the obvious question is why companies still suffer from it so visibly in 2025.
+If the problem has been understood since 1991, the obvious question is why organisations still suffer from it so visibly.
 The answer involves a movement that arrived with enormous confidence and quietly faded without delivering on its central promise.

 The Walsh-Ungson framework appeared at almost exactly the same time as the rise of knowledge management (KM) as a distinct discipline.
 Nonaka and Takeuchi’s 1995 book The Knowledge-Creating Company introduced the SECI model (socialisation, externalisation, combination, internalisation), which became the dominant conceptual scaffold for KM practitioners.
 Throughout the late 1990s and 2000s, the major management consultancies built large practices around it.
 Organisations invested heavily in intranets, document repositories, taxonomies, and what the academic literature came to call OMIS (Organizational Memory Information Systems).
 The premise was simple: if knowledge can be made explicit, it can be stored, retrieved, and reused.

 Two recent systematic reviews map the resulting picture.
-Daghfous and colleagues' 2023 review in the Journal of Enterprise Information Management synthesised 74 peer-reviewed studies on knowledge loss published between 2000 and 2021.
-The review identifies three durable themes across the literature: the drivers of knowledge loss (turnover, ageing workforces, restructuring), its impacts (both negative and, importantly, sometimes positive), and the mitigation strategies that organisations attempt.
+Daghfous and colleagues’ 2023 review in the Journal of Enterprise Information Management synthesised 74 peer-reviewed studies on knowledge loss published between 2000 and 2021.
+The review identifies three durable themes: the drivers of knowledge loss (turnover, ageing workforces, restructuring), its impacts (both negative and, importantly, sometimes positive), and the mitigation strategies that organisations attempt.
 The mitigation strategies look strikingly similar across two decades: knowledge transfer programmes, documentation initiatives, mentorship pairings, and exit interviews.
-Igoa-Iraola and Díez's 2024 systematic review in Heliyon examined knowledge transfer procedures during generational change specifically, identifying 28 studies after PRISMA screening; the conclusion is that the field still lacks a robust, generalisable procedure for transferring expert knowledge from one generation of workers to the next, despite that being one of the longest-standing problems in the discipline.
+Igoa-Iraola and Diez’s 2024 systematic review in Heliyon examined knowledge transfer procedures during generational change specifically, identifying 28 studies after PRISMA screening.
+The conclusion is that the field still lacks a robust, generalisable procedure for transferring expert knowledge from one generation of workers to the next, despite that being one of the longest-standing problems in the discipline.

 The honest summary of the KM era is that it produced more durable insight into why organisational memory degrades than into how to prevent it.
 The systems it built did not, on balance, make organisations remember more reliably.
 Mohaghegh’s 2024 study in Knowledge and Process Management identifies what may be the underlying issue: knowledge utilisation, not knowledge capture, is the binding constraint on organisational performance.
 The bottleneck is not what gets stored but what gets retrieved into the right decision at the right time.
 KM systems were largely optimised for the wrong side of the equation.